 - First, it focuses on everybody who may or may not be affected by the outcome of the organization’s business decisions.
 Many experts criticize this theory because it lowers the management’s focus on shareholder value.

-- Although the shareholders have taken the maximum risk by investing their money, the management isn’t obligated to keep their interest as the primary focus.
+- Although the shareholders have taken the maximum risk by investing their money, the management need not keep their interest as the primary focus.

-So, it can be seen that the stakeholder theory suggests that an organization can achieve success only by satisfying all its stakeholders and not just the shareholders.
+So, the stakeholder theory suggests that an organization can achieve success only by satisfying its stakeholders, not just the shareholders.
 It presents an organization as an ecosystem of related groups, all of whom should be happy to keep the overall entity healthy and prosperous in the long run.

 This is a guide to Stakeholder Theory.
 Here we also discuss the definition, principles, and examples, along with benefits and challenges.
 You may also have a look at the following articles to learn more –